 World Market for Toys

 The market for toys is massive, and, as in 2022, global toy sales reached $107.4 billion.
-At this size, the accumulation of toy manufacturers and retailers that comprise this industry are responsible for putting a great deal of toys in consumer hands.
+At this size, toy manufacturers and retailers are responsible for putting a great deal of toys in consumer hands.
 These products, while existing in great variation, can be expected to undergo some kind of common use, therefore sharing much foreseeable abuse.

 The Safety Standard for Toys

-By identifying the possible hazards with toy use, as well as those that may not be recognized readily by the public, ASTM F963-23 is able to establish nationally recognized safety requirements for toys.
+By identifying the possible hazards with toy use, as well as those that may not be recognized readily by the public, ASTM F963-23 establishes nationally recognized safety requirements for toys.
 While the standard does not purport to cover every conceivable hazard of a particular toy or eliminate the need for parental responsibility in the selection or toys or parental supervision, it does minimize accidents in the normal, intended use of the toys that it covers.

 Adherence to the standard successfully eliminates many potential hazards from toys because it identifies the best design practices.
 This includes numerous aspects of the toys, even those of which the public may not be readily aware.
 Some specifications are intended to prevent hazards from direct contact with toys, such as stating that “nails and fasteners shall not present a point, edge, ingestion, or projection hazard,” or that surfaces should remain free of any toxic materials.